simon-tiphy/Go-Apis-Toolkit/README.md

-# Go Hello API — Beginner Toolkit (Prompt-Powered Capstone)
+# Go Hello API — Beginner Toolkit

 This is a minimal Go project : a small HTTP API that returns JSON `{"message":"Hello, World!"}`.